 Japanese knotweed is included as an invasive non-native plant in an amendment to the Anti-Social Behaviour, Crime, and Policing Act 2014 and Wildlife and Countryside Act 1981 section 114 (2) (WCA 1981) While it’s not illegal to have knotweed in your garden, you are not allowed to let it have a “detrimental effect of a persistent or continuing nature on the quality of life of those in the locality.”

-Japanese Knotweed Problems Don’t Disappear Just Because It’s Winter
+Japanese Knotweed Doesn’t Disappear Just Because It’s Winter

 Just because you can’t see the Japanese knotweed doesn’t mean it’s disappeared, never to rear its ugly head again.
 On the contrary, the extensive rhizome root system will be very much alive and spreading in your garden or grounds, ready to sprout at the sign of warmer weather.